selab-hcmus/AI_City_2021/refinement/README.md

 cd ./refinement
 python main.py
 ```
-Result will be saved to `refinement/results`
+Final result will be saved to `refinement/results`